sri25bcy10273-cmd/VITYARTHI-Project-Python-Essentials/README.md

 4) Initialize Database

 Instructions for Testing
-Test Adding Medicines:
+1) Test Adding Medicines:
-Select the "Add Medicine" option from the menu.
-Enter details such as name, batch number, expiry date, quantity, and price.
-Verify that the medicine is added to the inventory by viewing the list.
+i) Select the "Add Medicine" option from the menu. ii) Enter details such as name, batch number, expiry date, quantity, and price. iii) Verify that the medicine is added to the inventory by viewing the list.
-Test Viewing Inventory:
+2) Test Viewing Inventory:
-Select the "View Inventory" option.
-Ensure all added medicines are displayed correctly with their details.
+i) Select the "View Inventory" option. ii) Ensure all added medicines are displayed correctly with their details.
-Test Updating Medicines:
+3) Test Updating Medicines:
-Select the "Update Medicine" option.
-Enter the batch number of the medicine you want to update.
-Modify details such as quantity or price and confirm the changes are reflected in the inventory.
+i) Select the "Update Medicine" option. ii) Enter the batch number of the medicine you want to update. iii) Modify details such as quantity or price and confirm the changes are reflected in the inventory.
-Test Deleting Medicines:
+4) Test Deleting Medicines:
-Select the "Delete Medicine" option.
-Enter the batch number of the medicine to be removed.
-Verify that the medicine is no longer present in the inventory.
+i) Select the "Delete Medicine" option. ii) Enter the batch number of the medicine to be removed. iii) Verify that the medicine is no longer present in the inventory.
-Test Searching Medicines:
+5) Test Searching Medicines:
-Select the "Search Medicine" option.
-Enter the name or batch number of a medicine.
-Confirm that the correct medicine details are displayed.
+i) Select the "Search Medicine" option. ii) Enter the name or batch number of a medicine. iii) Confirm that the correct medicine details are displayed.
-Test Data Persistence:
+6) Test Data Persistence:
-Close the application and restart it.
-Verify that all previously added medicines are still present in the inventory.
+i) Close the application and restart it. ii) Verify that all previously added medicines are still present in the inventory.
-Edge Cases:
+7) Edge Cases:
-Try adding a medicine with an existing batch number and ensure the system handles duplicates appropriately.
-Attempt to update or delete a non-existent medicine and verify error handling.
+i) Try adding a medicine with an existing batch number and ensure the system handles duplicates appropriately. ii) Attempt to update or delete a non-existent medicine and verify error handling.